 I wanted to add metallic accents to my crepe paper magnolia bouquet, so that is exactly what I did.
-For these flowers I used the White, Vanilla, Gold and Copper colors from my crepe line.
-You will also need 18 gauge floral wire, floral tape (I used the gold floral tape from my line!), and 3/4-inch foam balls.
+For these flowers, you can make your own double-sided paper or use my double-sided crepe paper.
+You will also need 18-gauge floral wire, gold floral tape, and 20mm cotton spun balls.
 I also mixed in a few copper and gold leaves made from text weight metallic paper.

 Magnolia petals are much larger than other flower petals, so I decided to use a fusing technique with stitch witchery to thicken up the crepe.
-To create some visual depth in my magnolias, I fused the White color with the creamy Vanilla.
-Cut a sheet of stitch witchery fabric glue the same size as your crepe sheets and stick it between the two pieces of crepe.
+To create some visual depth in my magnolias, I prefer double-sided crepe paper.
+To make your own, fuse the White crepe with the Vanilla.
+Cut a sheet of fusible bonding web the same size as your crepe sheets and stick it between the two pieces of crepe.
 Use an iron to melt the fabric glue.
 Once it is melted, the crepe is fused!

-Use your crepe paper magnolia bouquet for your outdoor entertaining or for your DIY home decor!
+Use your crepe paper magnolia bouquet for your outdoor entertaining or for your DIY home décor!
 Or, you can easily make single blooms to use as gift toppers.
 Browse the rest of our crepe paper crafts, and stay tuned for tons of new crepe flower projects in the next few weeks.